The Ultimate Guide to Building a High-Impact Social Media Budget

-In this guide, we’ll show you have to develop a social media budget for your business.
+In this guide, we’ll walk you through how to develop a social media budget tailored to your business.

 A social media budget is how much a company, organization, or individual allocates towards promoting and maintaining their social media presence.
 This can include activities, such as creating and sharing content, paying for advertising, and hiring staff to manage social accounts.